DataFire/Integrations/integrations/generated/google_dfareporting/README.md

   * startTime `string`: Date and time that the assigned creative should start serving.
   * weight `integer`: Weight of the creative assignment, applicable when the rotation type is CREATIVE_ROTATION_TYPE_RANDOM.
 Value must be greater than or equal to 1.

+### CreativeClickThroughUrl
+* CreativeClickThroughUrl `object`: Click-through URL
+  * computedClickThroughUrl `string`: Read-only convenience field representing the actual URL that will be used for this click-through.
+The URL is computed as follows:
+  * customClickThroughUrl `string`: Custom click-through URL.
+Applicable if the landingPageId field is left unset.
+  * landingPageId `string`: ID of the landing page for the click-through URL.

 ### CreativeCustomEvent
 * CreativeCustomEvent `object`: Creative Custom Event.
   * advertiserCustomEventId `string`: Unique ID of this event used by DDM Reporting and Data Transfer.
 This is a read-only field.